data-apis/scipy-2023-presentation/paper.rst

 Over the past 10 years, the rise of deep learning and the emergence of new hardware has led to a proliferation of new libraries and a corresponding fragmentation within the PyData array and dataframe ecosystem.
-These libraries often borrowed concepts from, or entirely copied, the APIs of older libraries, such as NumPy, and then modified and evolved those APIs to address new needs and use cases.
-While the communities of each library individually discussed interchange and interoperability, no process for coordination among libraries arose to avoid further fragmentation and to arrive at a common set of API standards, until the founding of the Consortium.
+These libraries often borrowed concepts from, or entirely copied, the APIs of older libraries such as NumPy, and then modified and evolved those APIs to address new needs and use cases.
+Although the communities of each library individually discussed interchange and interoperability, there was no general coordination among libraries to avoid further fragmentation and to arrive at a common set of API standards until the founding of the Consortium.

 The genesis for the Consortium grew out of many conversations among maintainers during 2019-2020.
 During those conversations, it quickly became clear that any